aws-samples/aws-genomics-workflows/docs/quick-start.md

 | Name | Description | Source | Launch Stack |
 | -- | -- | :--: | :--: |
-{{ cfn_stack_row("AWS Step Functions", "SfnResources", "step-functions/sfn-resources.template.yaml", "Create a Step Functions State Machine, Batch Job Definitions, and container images to run an example genomics workflow") }}
+{{ cfn_stack_row("AWS Step Functions", "sfn-resources", "step-functions/sfn-resources.template.yaml", "Create a Step Functions State Machine, Batch Job Definitions, and container images to run an example genomics workflow") }}
-{{ cfn_stack_row("Cromwell", "CromwellResources", "cromwell/cromwell-resources.template.yaml", "Create resources needed to run Cromwell on AWS: an RDS Aurora database, an EC2 instance with Cromwell installed as a server, and an IAM instance profile") }}
+{{ cfn_stack_row("Cromwell", "cromwell-resources", "cromwell/cromwell-resources.template.yaml", "Create resources needed to run Cromwell on AWS: an RDS Aurora database, an EC2 instance with Cromwell installed as a server, and an IAM instance profile") }}
-{{ cfn_stack_row("Nextflow", "NextflowResources", "nextflow/nextflow-resources.template.yaml", "Create resources needed to run Nextflow on AWS: an S3 Bucket for nextflow logs and metadata, AWS Batch Job Definition for a Nextflow head node, and an IAM role for the nextflow head node job") }}
+{{ cfn_stack_row("Nextflow", "nextflow-resources", "nextflow/nextflow-resources.template.yaml", "Create resources needed to run Nextflow on AWS: an S3 Bucket for nextflow logs and metadata, AWS Batch Job Definition for a Nextflow head node, and an IAM role for the nextflow head node job") }}